stoodder/falconjs/README.md

 * Removing the usages of unwrap where not necessary.
 Models should carry over by reference, not duplication
 * Reworked the initialization process
 * Removed jQuery for DOM listening/manipulation
+* Added base adapter class
+* Added jQuery adapter to handle all ajax handling and removed the rest of the jQuery calls from Falcon

+Bugs
+* Fixed reference overwirtting on colleciton merge method.